alclary/CS-361_Erik-Microservice/microservice/README.md

 # JSON Object Microservice

 ## About
-This is a microservice impelmented to transforms JSON objects from the _Sample Input_ to the _Sample Output_ formatting, listed below.
+This microservice is impelmented to transforms JSON objects from the _Sample Input_ to the _Sample Output_ formatting, listed below.
-This microservice uses synchronous ZeroMQ sockets for the requests/responses data transfer.
-Review the Sample Input / Sample Output sections to understand the expected input & output results.
-Example calls and a UML sequence diagram are listed below to show how communication between the server & client occur.
+It utilizes synchronous ZeroMQ sockets for the data transfer between the server and the client.
+Please review the _Sample Input_ and  _Sample Output_ sections below to understand the expected input and output results.
+Example calls and a UML sequence diagram are also provided to illustrate the communication flow between the server and client.
 The microservice file is listed as _json_server.py_.

 ### Dependencies:

    import zmq
    import json
+   import signal
+   import sys

 ### Socket Setup